-The National Environment Agency is the primary regulatory body overseeing food hygiene and hawker standards in Singapore.
+The Singapore Food Agency is a national authority entrusted with the mission of ensuring food safety and food security in Singapore.
 More information on the sale of food and hawker regulatory standards may be found at its website.

 - Your Consumer Rights in Singapore and How to Get Recourse